Cozy Mystery, Joss Miller Mysteries

 My eyes popped open and my vision blurred.
 Then it cleared.

 The memory of the phone call I’d received this morning flashed through my mind.
 “Ms. Miller, this is the Prosecutor’s Office.
-Chief Prosecutor Rutledge needs you to report to the Charleston County Courthouse next Tuesday at 10:00 a.m.”
+Chief Prosecutor Rutledge needs you to report to the Charleston County Courthouse next Monday at 10:00 a.m.”
 The words echoed in my head, making my stomach churn.

-I didn’t like to burden people with my issues so out of habit, I plastered a smile on my face.
+I didn’t like to burden people with my issues, so out of habit I plastered a smile on my face.
 “I haven’t been getting a lot of sleep.
 Is there a crowd up front?”

 “Great.
 I could use a break.
 Are you okay working the counter?”

-Cast all your anxiety on him because he cares for you.
-1 Peter 5:7
+Cast all your anxiety on him, because he cares for you (1 Peter 5:7).

-The art center was designed for young people, evident in the mural that I worked on with Fay.
-On the back wall, Fay started the mural with a tree in the center.
+I studied the tree in the center of the mural Fay had painted on the back wall.
 Its trunk was formed from stacks of colorful books, each spine a different hue, creating a rainbow effect that seemed to shimmer in the light.
 At the base of the tree, the roots spread out across the lower part of the wall.
-At the root ends were pencils, pens, and paint brushes, stretching outward as if seeking new areas to create.
+At the ends of each root were pencils, pens, and paintbrushes, stretching outward as if seeking new areas to create.

 I glanced over at the framed photo of Rebecca that would greet visitors when they entered the center.
 She’d left a legacy of murals all across Charleston before her tragic death.
 The center was a fitting tribute to her memory.